Justin Bieber, Kourtney Kardashian Enjoy Date Night Amid ‘Jealous’ Scott Disick & Baby Rumors

 But the couple’s encounter didn’t end there.
 Bieber and Kardashian continued their reunion at a hot spot, Delilah, and finally said farewell at 2 a.m.

-As for how the romance between the reality TV star and Justin began, Us reported that “things heated up between Kardashian and Bieber” following the end of her nine-year romance with Soctt Disick in 2015.
+As for how the romance between the reality TV star and Justin began, Us reported that “things heated up between Kardashian and Bieber” following the end of her nine-year romance with Scott Disick in 2015.
 Justin and Kourtney began hooking up in autumn that year, and a source told Us about their relationship at the time.

 “Every time Kourtney and Justin are together they’re extremely flirtatious.
 They text each other all the time.”